 “We found that CB1 receptors — the receptor that is associated with addictive properties of the drug — are decreased.
 But that CB2 receptor activity is increased.
 Cannabis actually activates both CB1 and CB2 receptors equally.
 But it’s known that CB2 receptors can decrease pain,” said Ingram.

 The findings suggest that the selective activation of CB2 receptors while minimizing the activity of CB1 receptors could be beneficial for reducing pain and limiting tolerance and withdrawal symptoms.
-Some of the cannabinoids found in cannabis, such as the non-psychoactive compound cannabidiol (CBD), have greater affinity at CB2 receptors and little affinity for CB1 receptors.
+Some of the cannabinoids found in cannabis have greater affinity at CB2 receptors and little affinity for CB1 receptors.

 “It may be an avenue where we can get better pain medications that are not as addictive,” said Ingram, in a press release. “… Emerging data indicate that drugs that target the endocannabinoid system might produce analgesia with fewer side effects compared with opioids.”

 Nearly all of the 28 U.S. states with medical marijuana laws have approved cannabis specifically for treating chronic pain.